 Please make sure “cookies” are enabled before you contact MonitorEDU for your system test.

 The day of your online exam

 The Federation has implemented a sequestering requirement, which MonitorEDU will enforce.
-This means you must stay connected to your proctor for the entire exam period (minimum of four hours).
+This means you must stay connected to your proctor for the entire exam period (minimum of 3 hours).
 If you complete the exam early, you cannot access the internet during this time.
 Both your cell phone and web camera must stay connected as well.
 Once the exam period has expired, please wait until the proctor takes you through the closeout procedure.
 Failure to follow the proctor’s instructions regarding sequestering is a violation of the Candidate Agreement and will result in your exam being disqualified.

 During the exam, you may not access the following types of personal items: